gabrielabarne/gabrielabarne/README.md

-## Olá👋
+## Hello👋

-Sou a Gabi, formada em Análise e Desenvolvimento de Sistemas e pós graduada em Análise, Projeto e Gerência de Sistema.
-Sou uma pessoa curiosa e apaixonada por tecnologia.
-Atualmente sou Tech Design QA, focada em qualidade, usabilidade e testes mobile (iOS e Android).
+I’m Gabriela, graduated in Systems Analysis and Development and holding a postgraduate degree in Systems Analysis, Design, and Management.
+I am a curious person passionate about technology.
+Currently, I work as a QA Analyst, focused on quality, usability, and mobile testing (iOS and Android).

-🚀 Explorando o Universo Tech:
+🚀 Exploring the Tech Universe:

-📚 Pós Graduada em Análise, Projeto e Gerência de Sistemas.
+📚 Postgraduate in Systems Analysis, Design, and Management.

-💼 Analista de Testes de Software (QA).
+💼 Software Testing Analyst (QA).

-💡 Missão GitHub: Aqui registro meus passos na área tech — cursos, aprendizados e recursos que me ajudam a crescer como QA.
+💡 GitHub Mission: Here I document my journey in tech — courses, learnings, and resources that help me grow as a QA professional.

-📚 Projetos em Destaque:
+📚 Featured Projects:

-[Em Breve]
+[Coming Soon]

-📫 Conecte-se:
+📫 Connect with me:

 LinkedIn: https://www.linkedin.com/in/gabrielabarne/